460,000 employees have received a pay rise as a result of the Living Wage campaign

 In April 2016 the government introduced a higher minimum wage rate for all staff over 25 years of age inspired by the Living Wage campaign - even calling it the ‘national living wage’.

 However, this wage is not calculated according to what employees and their families need to live.
 Instead, it is based on a target to reach 66% of median earnings by 2024.
-Under current forecasts this means a rise to £10.50 per hour by 2024 and from 2021 was adjusted to include those over 23 years old.
-The government minimum considers what is affordable for businesses.
+The current expectation is that the government will increase minimum wages to around £11 from April 2024 but we won't yet know this for sure.
+The government minimum considers what is affordable for businesses, not what it costs you to live.

 The real Living Wage rates are higher because they are independently calculated based on what people need to get by.
 That's why we encourage all employers that can afford to do so to ensure their employees earn a wage that meets the costs of living, not just the government minimum.